Cross-Cultural Social Attitudes Activities

-These three activities (A, B, & C) have the purpose of educating students on how and where attitudes toward homosexuality differ across cultural contexts.
-The goal of Activity A is to allow students to get a basic grasp on where attitudes toward homosexuality differ globally.
-The goal of Activity B is to give students the opportunity to take the perspective of a sexual minority of a different culture in order to gain insight on how sexual minorities' experiences vary cross-culturally.
-The goal of Activity C is to have students study and understand sexual minorities' experiences cross-culturally through a sociopolitical lens.
+These four activities (A, B, C, & D) have the purpose of educating students on how and where social attitudes differ across cultural contexts.
+The goal of Activity A is to allow students to get a basic grasp on where social attitudes differ globally, using attitudes towards homosexuality as an example.
+Activity B also uses attitudes towards homosexuality as an example to give students the opportunity to take the perspective of a sexual minority of a different culture in order to gain insight on how sexual minorities' experiences vary cross-culturally.
+The goal of Activity C is to have students study and understand people's experiences (in this example, sexual minorities') cross-culturally through a sociopolitical lens.
+The goal of Activity D allows instructors to easily modify the above activities to address other social issues addressed by the World Values Survey.
+The online database is very user friendly!
 Before doing any of the activities, instructors should make sure they are familiar with the World Values Survey online database (see link below).

 Activity A should take approximately 20-45 minutes of class time.
-Activities B & C are designed to serve as part homework assignment, part in class discussion.
+Activities B, C and D are designed to serve as part homework assignment, part in class discussion.
 The in-class discussion aspects should take approximately 30-60 minutes.

-Activities A & B work best by dividing the class into groups of 4-6 students.
+Activities A, B, & D work best by dividing the class into groups of 4-6 students.
 Activity C would be best suited for a group of 30 or less.

-Activity A: Divide students into groups of four to six.
-Show students the list of countries included in the World Values Survey (see Table 1 on Activity Sheet) and ask them to predict which three countries hold the least accepting and which three hold the most accepting attitudes toward homosexuality.
+Activity A/D: Divide students into groups of four to six.
+Show students the list of countries included in the World Values Survey (see Table 1 on Activity Sheet) and ask them to predict which three countries hold the least accepting and which three hold the most accepting attitudes toward their chosen social construct.
 Ask them to justify their choices based on what they have learned about cross-cultural similarities and differences.

 Activity B: Assign each student to a different country from the most recent wave of the World Values Survey database.
 Select a range of countries (e.g., very accepting to not at all accepting).
-Have students look up statistics regarding attitudes toward homosexuality in their assigned country.
-Students might also cross these attitudes by a number of participant demographic variables (e.g., sex or age) or by responses to variables that are generally correlated with attitudes toward homosexuality; possible variables from Wave 6 include human rights (V142), religiosity (V150-V156), sex before marriage (V206), couples living together before marriage (V43) and women's roles (V45, V47-V54).
+Have students look up statistics regarding social attitudes, for example, toward homosexuality, in their assigned country.
+Students might also cross these attitudes by a number of participant demographic variables (e.g., sex or age) or by responses to variables that are generally correlated with social attitudes; possible variables from Wave 6 include human rights (V142), religiosity (V150-V156), sex before marriage (V206), couples living together before marriage (V43) and women's roles (V45, V47-V54).

-As a homework assignment, ask students to write a one-page, single-spaced diary entry from the perspective of a sexual minority from their assigned country who is of their same age.
+As a homework assignment, ask students to write a one-page, single-spaced diary entry from the perspective of a minority group member (for example, sexual minority) from their assigned country who is of their same age.
 The entry should address the hardships (or lack thereof) that a sexual minority in the student's assigned country might face.
 For the next class meeting, assign students to groups of four to six and ask them to role-play the person they wrote about.
 In each group, include students who were assigned to more or less accepting countries.